-Internet Personality Chris Crocker: Remixed, Revisited and Royally Underappreciated
+Internet Personality Chris Crocker: Remixed, Revisited, And Royally Underappreciated [Opinion]

 “I just felt very under-appreciated there, not just with the people, [but with] YouTube as a whole, [who have] never really embraced me.
 I’ve been doing this for 10 years, which is a long time on the internet when everything is just in the blink of an eye.
 So, I’m older and I just wanted to, ya know, move on.”

-Minus a few moments in time last year, when several online publications picked up on Crocker’s choice to present more of a masculine appearance as something to take note of — “The ‘Leave Britney Alone’ Guy Is Hot Now,” a majority of those articles, including one from Cosmopolitan, surmised in their headlines — most of the media world have followed his hope for those who went after the once-despondent pop syar and in turn, left him alone, more or less only bringing him up in a “where is he now?” sense, which is quite telling in several regards.
+Minus a few moments in time last year, when several online publications picked up on Crocker’s choice to present more of a masculine appearance as something to take note of — “The ‘Leave Britney Alone’ Guy Is Hot Now,” a majority of those articles, including one from Cosmopolitan, surmised in their headlines — most of the media world have followed his hope for those who went after the once-despondent pop star and in turn left him alone, more or less only bringing him up in a “where is he now?” sense, which is quite telling in several regards.

 For starters, Chris Crocker is still actively making content for the internet’s enjoyment.
-In fact, he never really stopped making any.
+In fact, he never really stopped.

 Almost on the daily, new visual offerings posted by Chris appear on both his Facebook and Twitter profiles, with many of them often being shared by his fan base and non-followers alike.
-However, unlike before, where a self-proclaimed hot mess of a gender-neutral person screeched and vented in a “blackcent;” a trope of certain white gay men that he has apologized for on numerous occasions, a now-more mature yet still positively hilarious Crocker is the star of the ongoing of (some of the following videos contain NSFW language).
+However, unlike before, where a self-proclaimed hot mess of a gender-neutral person screeched and vented in a “blackcent,” a trope of certain white gay men that he has apologized for on numerous occasions, Crocker now showcases a more mature yet still positively hilarious version of himself.

 Men don't play yourselves pic.twitter.com/FGGl4hfkmE